 Permits and Licenses

-is allowed on the Burnett County Forest with the purchase of a permit.
+Primitive camping on undesignated areas is allowed on the Burnett County Forest with the purchase of a permit.
 In general, most of the County Forest is open to camping with a tent, camper trailer, or truck camper for a period not to exceed 10 consecutive days.
 The camping shelter must be occupied daily.
+One permit may cover a maximum of 3 shelters with a maximum of 10 people per permit.
 Camping is not permitted on shorelines or within 50 feet of the ordinary high-water mark of any stream, river, or lake on the forest.

 Please be respectful of other campers keeping a minimum of 1/4 mile between your party and another valid camping permit holder.